markolbert/J4JLogging/README.md

 channel objects needed by the first code block.
 In this example they're all within a single assembly but you could create a custom on stored elsewhere and include it in the registration process.

-The third code block registers the construction logic for the Serilog ILogger instance underlying whatever IJ4JLoggers get created.
+The third code block registers the construction logic for the Serilog `ILogger` instance underlying whatever `IJ4JLogger`s get created.

-The last block registers an IJ4JLoggerFactory which is used in your code's constructor to create IJ4JLogger instances for each class for which you want to implement logging.
+The last block registers an `IJ4JLoggerFactory` which is used in your code's constructor to create `IJ4JLogger` instances for each class for which you want to implement logging.

 Note that all of these blocks constrain Autofac to create only single instances of the various objects.
 That may not be strictly necessary but it seems like the right thingn to do with an approach which leads to creating a logger factory.

-Also, the CreateFromFile() helper method hides a lot of detailed setup work.
+Also, the `CreateFromFile()` helper method hides a lot of detailed setup work.
 If you want to tweak your specific setup process you should study how it works.
 In a similar vein all but the first code block in this example are contained in an Autofac module you can include with a single line in your ServiceProvider class: